billbudge/Diagrammar/README.md

 ## State

-Without state, we are limited to pure functional programming.
-One of our goals is to map directly to hardware, where we also have state.
-Let's introduce three new stateful functions, which allow us to hold state and "open" values as objects or arrays.
+So far we haven't used the ability to pass functions as parameters very much.
+However, they make it possible to express many different things besides expressions.
+Let's introduce three new stateful elements, which allow us to hold state and "open" values as objects or arrays.

 1. On the left is the "let" element, which outputs a value and an assignment function.
 The value is the current value of the assignment, while the function takes an input and replaces the old value which is returned.
 This is convenient as we'll see in a moment.
 2. In the middle is the "object" adapter, which takes a value as input and returns two functions.
 The first is the "getter" which takes a key value as input and returns a value.
 The second is the "setter" which takes a key and value, updates that field of the object and returns the previous value.